Carmel College, Darlington: History

 On 1 November 2011, Carmel RC College was officially closed, and Carmel College: A Catholic Academy was opened, as the school converted to an academy on this date.
 The school was named in July 2019 as a computing hub for the National Centre for Computing Education.

-In 2021, A multimillion pound development project was initiated creating a new building over the old stable and connected to the sports hall to create a brand new sixth form centre which will consist of stay areas and a state-of-the-art fitness centre alongside a production suite overlooking the sports hall.
+In 2021 a multimillion pound development project was initiated, creating a new building over the old stable and connected to the sports hall to create a new sixth form centre which consists of study areas and a fitness centre alongside a production suite overlooking the sports hall.
 The project was delayed due to the COVID-19 pandemic, however was opened in mid 2022.

+In the winter of 2021, headteacher Mike Shorten was promoted to CEO of the Bishop Hogarth Catholic Education Trust, and Melanie Kane was appointed as the new headteacher of Carmel in his place.

+Another construction project began in 2023, which created a large outdoor covered seating area for students, adjacent to the school's lower dining hall.

+In September 2023, the kitchen, library, and various classrooms in the school were closed due to the RAAC crisis.
+The school hired port-a-cabins to make up for the lost classrooms and converted the breakout area in the History department into a temporary library.
+All affected areas were reopened in April 2024 and the port-a-cabins were removed in the summer.

+In September 2024, the college refurbished all of its toilet facilities in an effort to prevent students from gathering in intimidating groups.
+The new design replaced all of the urinals with cubicles, each with a floor-to-ceiling door, and removed the doors from the entrance of the toilets.
+The school also installed vape detectors inside of each cubicle in order to prevent students from vaping.